THINK YOU’VE GOT A HANDLE ON THIS US STATE NICKNAME QUIZ?

 Origin of fictitious

-Examples from the Web for fictitiously
+Example sentences from the Web for fictitious

 Mrs. Chadwicks vehemence had only fictitiously sustained her.Adrienne Toner|Anne Douglas Sedgwick

 Ordinary people give the price of one calf, which is fictitiously taken at Rs.